Skip to content

 client.ts

-import { appChannel, userDomain } from "./shared";
+import { createWebLocalStorageAdapter } from "@nice-code/util";

-import { serverCoord } from "./server";
+import { appChannel, act_user, serverCoord, frontendCoord } from "./shared";

-const clientRuntime = new ActionRuntime(RuntimeCoordinate.env("frontend"));
+const clientRuntime = new ActionRuntime(frontendCoord);

 connectChannel(clientRuntime, appChannel, {